Cancelling ACT Scores

 ACT Score Deletion

-ACT policies allow students to have their scores from some ACT administrations deleted by submitting a written request to ACT Institutional Services.
-If the request is granted, this means that ACT will permanently remove all student records associated with that test date from their files.
-Upon receiving a written request, ACT Institutional Services will mail the appropriate form for the student to complete and return.
-This policy generally applies to tests taken on a voluntary basis; scores that are used to verify participation in state-mandated ACT testing are not eligible for deletion.
+ACT lets students delete their scores from certain administrations by sending a written request to ACT.
+If the request is approved, ACT permanently removes every record tied to that test date and notifies any colleges or other recipients that already received it.
+ACT will send the student the appropriate form to complete and return.
+This option generally applies to tests taken voluntarily; scores used to confirm participation in state-mandated ACT testing cannot be deleted.

 ACT Score Report Cancellation